 The prospect of training indoors can be unappealing for some athletes, regardless of how much you've invested in your set-up.

-To help get you through those mind-numbing but invaluable indoor sessions, we've asked some elite athletes with PH in their bottles to give us their advice on training indoors.
+To help get you through those mind-numbing but invaluable indoor sessions, we've asked some elite athletes with Precision Fuel & Hydration electrolytes in their bottles to give us their advice on training indoors.

 From 'must-have' kit, to the podcasts and Netflix shows that should be on your playlist when you're next on the turbo, there are some great nuggets of info to help you get more out of training..